 We’ve bolstered our already strict infection prevention and control protocols with increased cleaning of high-touch areas, modification of dining services to accommodate social distancing, and cessation of group programming.
 Virtual programming, including religious services, is available through closed-circuit television.
 Our life enhancement and social work teams, among others, have increased their presence with patients in order to engage them with individualized programming, and to help alleviate feelings of social isolation and depression.
 Local children have been invited to mail pictures, drawings, and cards and these are being shared with patients to bring joy and community connection.

-Hebrew SeniorLife's Center for Memory Health continues to provide telemedicine and virtual support services to patients and families via videoconference and telephone.
-To learn more about our telehealth options, please call 617-363-8600.
+Hebrew SeniorLife's Center for Memory Health has reopened for limited in-person visits.
+They continue to provide telemedicine and virtual support services to patients and families via videoconference and telephone.
+To learn more, please call 617-363-8600.

 FAQs for HRC Families